 Kansas City, KS 66160-7120

 If you have questions regarding these programs, please contact our office at 913-588-1237.

 (KU Online ID Required) - This 13-month conditional admissions program accepts promising medical school applicants who, through interviews, show potential but require additional preparation.
 A series of courses at KU Edwards campus helps students develop necessary skills.
 Upon successful completion of the program, students are admitted to medical school.

-Complete online application and submit it by April 17, 2015.
+Complete online application and submit it by (deadline to be announce soon).

 Instructions for applying to the Post Baccalaureate Program will be provided via email to those individuals invited to participate in the program.

 If you have questions regarding this program, please contact our office at 913-945-6402.